-With so much changing so quickly, we are tracking the latest postponements, along with new dates and other updates to industry events due to the COVID-19 pandemic.
+We are tracking the latest postponements, along with new dates and other updates to industry events caused by the pandemic.

 If you are postponing your event, changing dates or moving it to online-only, we'd like to hear from you.
 Please email us with updates.

 New Dates for Postponed Meetings, Conventions and Conferences

 - The National Hardware Show, which was scheduled to take place May 5-7 in Las Vegas is now a virtual event, taking place Oct.
 12-15.
 Now in its 75th year, the show garners more